 Test Cone Penetration Hot-poured Materials Cold-poured Materials 0.15 kg. for 5 secs. at 25° centigrade using standard grease cone Penetration not to exceed 9mm Penetration to be not less than 5mm not more than 27.5mm Flow On a plane inclined at 75° to the horizontal, 5 hours at 60° centigrade Flow not to exceed 5mm Flow not to exceed 20mm

 Bond

-25mm wide joint extended 12mm at rate Five cycles of Three cycles of of 4mm per hour at 18° centigrade.
-No extension and more than one specimen in three to recompression develop a crack separation or other opening more than 4mm deep
+25mm wide joint extended 12mm at rate of of 4mm per hour at 18° centigrade.
+No more than one specimen in three to develop a crack separation or other opening more than 4mm deep